MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-timechart.md

 ---
 # Time chart

-Line graph.
-First column is x-axis, and must be datetime.
-Other (numeric) columns are y-axes.
-There's one string column whose values are used to "group" the numeric columns and create different lines in the chart (further string columns are ignored). |  **[**Click to run sample query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA3WQ3WrDMAyF7/sUukvCnDXJGIOVPEULuwxqoixm/gm2+jf28JObFjbYrmyho3M+yRCD1a5jaGFAJtaW8qaqX8qqLqvnYrMySYHnvxRNWT1B07xW1U03JFEzbVYDWd9Z/KAuUtAUm9UXpLJcSnAH2+LxPZe3AO9gJ6ZbRjvDGLy9EbG/BUemOXnvLxD1AOJ1mijQtWhbyHbbOgOA9RogkqGeAaXn3g1BooVb6OiDNHpD6CjAUccDGv2JrL0TSzozuQHyPYqHdqRkDKN3aBRwkJaCQJIoQ4VsuXh2A/Xezj5SWkVBWSvI0vSoOSsWpLtEpyDwY4KTW8nnJ5ws+2+eAhSyOxjkd+HDVVcIfHplp2TYTxgYTpqnnDUbarM32gPO86PY4jjqfmGw3vGkftNlCi5xNprbWW5kYvENQQnqDh8CAAA=)** |
+A time chart visual is a type of line graph.
+The first column of the query is the x-axis, and should be a datetime.
+Other numeric columns are y-axes.
+One string column values are used to group the numeric columns and create different lines in the chart.
+Other string columns are ignored.
+The time chart visual is similar to a [line chart](visualization-linechart.md) except the x-axis is always time.

 > [!NOTE]
 > This visualization can only be used in the context of the [render operator](renderoperator.md).